-This chapter contains information about constraining the core in the Vivado® Design Suite environment and defines the constraint requirements of the QSGMII core.
+This section contains information about constraining the core in the Vivado Design Suite and defines the constraint requirements of the QSGMII core.
 An example XDC file is also provided with the HDL example design to provide the board level constraints.
 This is specific to the example design and, as such, is only expected to be used as a template for the user design.
-See Chapter 10, Detailed Example Design.
+See Chapter 7, Detailed Example Design.
 This XDC file, named <component name>example_design.xdc, is found in the IP Sources tab of the Sources window in the Examples file group.